 This post is part of the 10 Week Digital Photo Organizing Challenge

-- Week 1: Establish your digital photo hub
+- Week 1: Create a digital photo Hub

-- Week 3: Create a photo backup system
+- Week 3: Create a digital photo backup system

 - Week 5: Sort your digital photos

 - Week 7: Rename digital photo file names

 - Week 8: Tag & rate your digital photos

 - Week 9: Create a digital photo maintenance plan

 - Week 10: Celebrate and share your digital photos